Joint European Torus: European design

 In 1971, the member states of the European Atomic Energy Community (Euratom) decided in favour of a robust fusion programme and provided the necessary legal framework for a European fusion device to be developed.
 In 1975, the first proposals for the JET machine were completed.
 Detailed design took three years.
 At the end of 1977, after a long debate, Culham was chosen as the host site for the new design.
 Funding was approved on 1 April 1978 as the "JET Joint Undertaking" legal entity.

 The reactor was built at a new site next to the Culham Centre for Fusion Energy, the UK's fusion research laboratory which opened in 1965.
 The construction of the buildings was undertaken by Tarmac Construction, starting in 1978 with the Torus Hall.
 The Hall was completed in January 1982 and construction of the JET machine itself began immediately after the completion of the Torus Hall.
-The cost was 198.8 Million European Units of Account (predecessor to the Euro) or 438 million in 2014 US dollars.
+The cost was 198.8 million European Units of Account (a predecessor of the euro) or 438 million in 2014 US dollars.

 JET was one of only two tokamak models designed to work with a real deuterium-tritium fuel mix, the other being the US-built TFTR.

 Both were built with the hope of reaching scientific breakeven where the "fusion energy gain factor" or Q = 1.0.

 JET achieved its first plasma on 25 June 1983.
 It was officially opened on 9 April 1984 by Queen Elizabeth II.
 On 9 November 1991, JET performed the world's first deuterium-tritium experiment.
 This beat the US's machine, TFTR, by a full two years.